fatiando/pooch/paper/paper.md

 In the future, fsspec could be used as a backend to expand Pooch's download capabilities beyond HTTPS and FTP.
-Intake manages data catalogues (with download locations and extensive metadata), data download and caching (using fsspec), data loading, visualization, and browsing.
+Intake manages data catalogues (with download locations and extensive metadata), data download and caching, data loading, visualization, and browsing.
 It has built-in capabilities for loading data into standard containers, including NumPy, pandas, and xarray.
-While Intake and fsspec are powerful and highly configurable, we argue that Pooch's advantage is in its simplicity.
+While Intake and fsspec are powerful and highly configurable tools, we argue that Pooch's strong points are its simplicity, straight-forward documentation, and focus on solving a single problem.
-Pooch has a simpler setup and is more accessible to developers without advanced programming knowledge, meeting the immediate needs of busy scientific software authors and individual scientists.

 The Pooch API is stable and has been field-tested by other projects:
 MetPy [@metpy], Verde [@verde], RockHound [@rockhound], predictatops